elb0/elb0.github.io/_posts/2018-07-11-icots10-tweets.md

 emoji_prop_icml = sum(!is.na(emoji_spread_icml$`1`))/dim(unique_icml)[1]
 {% endhighlight %}

-So 6% of ICOTS tweets had at least one emoji in them, 12% of useR tweets and 4% of ICML tweets.
+So 7% of ICOTS tweets had at least one emoji in them, 13% of useR tweets and 3% of ICML tweets.

 #### Which emoji were the most popular?

 This is a not very elegant function to count how many times each emoji in the emoji\_ref dataframe appears in the text you're analysing (in the form of the all columns from the emoji\_spread dataset).
 I'm also not 100% sure the tryCatch is set up properly - it needs a tryCatch because I keep getting errors for the keycap: \* emoji.

+The second function doesn't count repeats of emoji in that same tweet.
+I know at least one of my tweets had a gratuitous number of hand clap emojis.
+Will not counting repeats in a tweet change the top used emoji? `str_detect` is quite useful for that.

 {% highlight r %}
 emoji_counter = function(data_col, emoji_from_ref){